The vision of Beyond

 Good Works is a Christian nonprofit organization which exists to improve the living conditions for low-income families in Chester County.
 Through the efforts of volunteers, substandard housing is renovated and repaired, while homeowners receive a glimpse of the power of God’s unconditional love.
 The ministry offers its services at no cost to low-income homeowners.

 The video below captures the impact of Good Works.
-Hopewell participated in these reconstruction efforts on the second Saturday of each month.
+Hopewell participated in these reconstruction efforts.
+Hopewell’s team currently works on the first Saturday of each month.

 Bridge of Hope

-Bridge of Hope is a local non-profit organization with a focus on preventing homelessness for women and children with the help of trained mentoring groups within congregations.
+Bridge of Hope @ Good Samaritan Services is a local non-profit organization with a focus on preventing homelessness for women and their children with the help of trained mentoring groups within congregations.
 Single mothers achieve permanent housing and financial self-sufficiency through employment and attain stability and enhanced self-esteem through ongoing mentoring friendships.
 “Our goal is to exemplify Christ’s love and to promote physical, emotional, social, and spiritual wholeness.”

 In October 2012, Hurricane Sandy raged up the east coast as the deadliest and most destructive hurricane of the season.
 The little town of Crisfield, Maryland on the Chesapeake Bay was one of the hardest hit by the storm.
 Intense winds and devastating waves flooded the entire town in 5 feet of water.
 Crisfield residents are still struggling to rebuild.
 Through the coordination of UMCOR (United Methodist Committee on Relief) mission teams are organized to go to Crisfield to help with the rebuilding of homes.
 Hopewell has sent multiple teams, both youth and adult teams, to assist with the restoration of homes in Crisfield, Maryland.